Willie Ray Lampley: Trial

-In face of the charges against him Larry Wayne Crow struck a plea bargain and cooperated with the prosecution adding his testimony to Schrum's who also provided taped conversations as evidence.
+In face of the charges against him, Crow struck a plea bargain and cooperated with the prosecution, adding his testimony to Schrum's who also provided taped conversations as evidence.

-Lampley had initially told Baird's attorney that Jesus Christ would represent him throughout the trial, but as the court date approached he did make use of a defense lawyer.
+Lampley had initially told Baird's attorney that Jesus Christ would represent him throughout the trial, but as the court date approached he made use of a defense lawyer.

-During the two-week trial of Lampley, Cecilia, and Baird the three defendants' lawyers' had claimed that they had been entrapped by the FBI on behalf of "an overzealous government seeking retribution against militias for the Oklahoma City bombing."
+During the two-week trial of Lampley, Cecilia, and Baird, the three defendants' lawyers' had claimed that they had been entrapped by the FBI on behalf of "an overzealous government seeking retribution against militias for the Oklahoma City bombing."
 The defense lawyers also protested that the timing of the trial was terrible as it was near the anniversary of the Oklahoma City bombing.
 They pointed out that Schrum had broken off his surveillance of Lampley between August and October to investigate a different militia in Eufaula – not something that would've happened "if they really thought he was going to hurt anybody".
 Their attorneys pointed out that Jonathan Bernstein of the Anti-Defamation League had not been warned that he was a possible target until three months after Lampley had brought him up – which was only explicable if the FBI "knew that Ray Lampley was not a threat."
 They held that "By the time the FBI determined that Ray Lampley wasn't a threat, the investigation already had gone too far to end it."
 They pointed out that the three had no previous criminal record.
 Lampley's lawyer also claimed that Post-Traumatic Stress Disorder due to combat service in the Korean War had affected his client.

 The prosecution held that the entrapment defense didn't apply because the defendants were predisposed to commit the crime, and "Ray Lampley was given opportunity after opportunity to end it, but he persisted and went forward.
 He was not induced by (FBI informant) Richard Schrum."
 The prosecution held that Lampley's bombs were for people he deemed "sodomites" and groups he thought were "agents of the New World Order."

 On April 25, 1996, after five hours of deliberation a federal jury returned a verdict of guilty of conspiring to build an ammonium nitrate bomb on Lampley, Cecilia, and Baird.
 Lampley and Baird were also convicted of carrying firearms in relation to a crime, and Lampley was convicted of solicitation of a crime of violence.
 Lampley was sentenced to imprisonment of 11 years and six months, Baird was sentenced to 120 months, Cecilia was sentenced to 51 months.
 Crow as part of his plea deal plead guilty to misprision (concealment of a felony by one not a participant in the crime) received probation, a six-month stay in a halfway house, and was sentenced to 100 hours of community service.